swapnig/HadoopMapReduce/Airline_Monthly_Delay_Pattern/README.md

 ## Testing

-Tested on airline dataset using Aamazon EMR
+Tested on airline dataset using Amazon EMR

 ## References